ringcentral/ringcentral-api-docs/docs/ai/text-summary.md

 The Artificial Intelligence conversation summarization API allows you to summarize the contents of speaker-tagged audio transcript by extracting what is determined to be the most relevant parts of the conversation.
 The API provides two types of summaries:

 - **Abstractive**.
 The summary generated is a unique construction that attempts to convey the meaning of the text.
 This is ideal for generating an abstract of the specified text.
 - **Extractive**.
 The summary generated is a sequence of excerpts of the most relevant sentences.
 This is ideal for creating a list of highlights from a block of text.

 The API also allows developers to optionally specify the start and end times, as well as a speaker ID in order to generate a summary from a portion of a larger previously diarized transcription, or to contrain the summary to a specific time period. '

-## Generating a summary from a block of text
+## Generating a summary from a block of text??

 ### Request parameters